How To Fill Out Your AACOMAS Application

 AACOMAS Program Material

 Every program has different requirements, so use this section to learn about your program’s requirements.
 Some programs require you to answer some vital questions before submitting your application.
 You can fill in these questions under these sections.
+If you have taken, or plan to take, any courses that meet your program’s prerequisites, use this action to provide the information.
+The school will review your courses and decide if you meet the prerequisite requirements.

-Tips for Making your Application Stand Out
+Tips for Making your AACOMAS Application Stand Out

 The admission world today is quite a competitive one.
-You could have an excellent MCAT score and still face issues getting admitted into their dream school because schools are looking for students who will do wonders in this field.
-So, your application should stand out and convince the committee that you have what it takes to succeed in this field.
+You could have an excellent MCAT score and still face issues getting admitted into your dream school because schools are looking for students who will do wonders in this field.
+So, your AACOMAS application should stand out and convince the committee that you have what it takes to succeed in this field.

 Highlight your Experience

-If you do not have enough experience, you should go out and get some experience.
+Remember, focus on quality instead of quantity.
+If you do not have enough experience, you should acquire some.
 For example, you can do a preceptorship where you have the chance to shadow a doctor.
 The more experiences you have in your application, the better chances of your application standing out.

 Perfect your Personal Statement

 Your personal statement is the first way to make your impression on the admissions committee.
 Show them your qualities instead of just telling them.
 You can do this by discussing how you’ve used these qualities in the past.
+Focus on the AACOMAS application personal statement requirements and make your statement accordingly rather than just repeating the AMCAS statement.
+Make it positive and active by using examples and showing your keenness towards this field.

 Pay attention to your Letters of Recommendation

-Common Mistakes to Avoid
+Common Mistakes to Avoid When Completing the AACOMAS Requirements

 Grammatical Errors